DHARPA-Project/kiara.documentation/docs/usage/writing_modules_guide.md

     outputs.set_value("table_output", table_obj)
 ```

-What we have done here is to request the actual table data (the 'table_input' key in ``create_input_schema``) from *kiara* (only once we actually need it), and then set that table data directly as the 'table' output (the name 'table_output' in this case is the key of the result in ``create_output_schema``).
+What we have done here is to request the actual table data (the 'table_input' key in ``create_input_schema``) from *kiara*, and then set that table data directly as the output value (the name 'table_output' in this case is the key of the result in ``create_output_schema``).
 So our module does absolutely nothing, it only uses the input it received as output, and returns that.
-We can try that out by running it again, this time with inputs (we'll just use random input for the 'date' for now):
+We can try that out by running the module again, this time with inputs (we'll just use random input for the 'date' for now):

 After this, the (Apache Arrow) Table object the user used as input is linked to the ``table_obj`` variable.
 To confirm this is the case, we can now run our module for the first time, with actual input:

-{{ cli("kiara", "run", "kiara_documentation.writing_modules.filter_table_by_date_2", "table_input=value:tutorial_data_1", "date=2020-01-01", max_height=240) }}
+{{ cli("kiara", "run", "kiara_documentation.writing_modules.filter_table_by_date_2", "table_input=value:tutorial_data_1", "date=1977-01-01", max_height=240) }}

 So, this is exactly the data we put in.
 Now we just have to somehow filter it.
 For that, first we need to retrieve the 'date' input, and we can do that the same way we did with 'table_input'.
-For debugging and development purposes, I like to just print some of those inputs or intermediate results in the module code.
+For debugging and development purposes, I like to just print some of those inputs or intermediate results in the module code while I work on it.
 Something like:

 ```python
 def process(self, inputs, outputs):